phy25/tweetpi/README.md

 ### Ubuntu

 This library is currently tested within Ubuntu.
-You need to install Python (tested with Python 3.5, 3.7.0 now), ffmpeg, and respective Python library.
+You need to have Python installed (tested with Python 3.5, 3.7.0 now) first.

+Git will be used to fetch code from here.
+The following bash command also installs ffmpeg, and respective Python packages.

 ```shell
 $ git clone https://github.com/phy25/tweetpi.git